mittal-parth/personal-portfolio/readme.md

 We welcome contributions in the form of pull requests, issues and documentation.
 Feel free to help us in any way! ❤️

-Please read and abide by our [Code of Conduct](https://github.com/mittal-parth/personal-portfolio/blob/main/CODE_OF_CONDUCT.md);
+- Please read and abide by our [Code of Conduct](https://github.com/mittal-parth/personal-portfolio/blob/main/CODE_OF_CONDUCT.md);
 our community aspires to be a respectful place both during online and in-person interactions.
+- Please follow the [installation guide](https://github.com/mittal-parth/personal-portfolio/blob/main/readme.md#installation-guide) and the [sample git workflow](https://github.com/mittal-parth/personal-portfolio/blob/main/readme.md#sample-git-workflow) to contribute.

 ## Installation Guide 🧑‍💻